AtlasPilotPuppy/dedup/README.md

 - **High Performance**: Uses multi-threading with Rayon for parallel hash calculation
 - **Multiple Hash Algorithms**: Choose between MD5, SHA1, SHA256, Blake3, xxHash (default), GxHash, FNV1a, or CRC32
 - **Interactive TUI**: Visually inspect and manage duplicate files
+- **Copy Missing Files**: Easily synchronize directories by finding and copying files that exist in source but are missing in target
 - **Media Deduplication**: Identify similar media files that differ in format, resolution, or quality
 - **File Cache**: Store and reuse file hash values to speed up repeated scans of unchanged files
 - **Selection Strategies**: Various automated selection strategies for keeping/removing duplicates